 Tip: Try to use a blend of iberis, peppermint and, of course chamomile to help alleviate digestive disorders and bad digestion.

 You must definitely have a chamomile tincture in your home pharmacy.
 This tincture calms irritated guts, helps with insomnia and relieves tension.
 Enjoy it 3 times a day, 30 to 60 drops into hot tea or water.

 So, is chamomile tea good for diarrhea?
-It sure is, chamomile is soothing and a tea from chamomiles will help you to calm the intestines and consequently diarrhea.
+It sure is, chamomile is soothing and tea from chamomiles will help you to calm the intestines and consequently diarrhea.
 Remember, drink a warm chamomile tea sip by sip and rest.
-It is also useful to eat grated apples and banana when having diarrhea.
+It is also useful to eat grated apples and banana when having this kind of problem.

-I hope that my tips will help you.
-If you don’t see any improvement in your digestion in a few days, don’t hesitate to go to the doctor, as diarrhea can cause severe dehydration and in the worst cases death.
+I hope my tips will help you with your problem.
+If you don’t see any improvement with digestion in a few days, don’t hesitate to go to the doctor, as diarrhea can cause severe dehydration and in the worst cases death.